ICOS-Carbon-Portal/jupyter/docs/faq.md

 # FAQ

+## I get a `DownloadWarning` and a `TimeoutError` when working with cartopy maps.
+All the cartopy maps used in our notebooks are stored locally on our data server.
+Accessing a cartopy map in any of these notebooks is actually a request to pre-downloaded local resources.
+This means that there are specific cartopy maps that can be used with a notebook.
+We are currently working to have a greater range of cartopy maps offline in order to assist as many users as possible.
+**Workaround**: If you need to work with a map that currently is not in on our data server, you can **comment out** this line of code in the notebook `cartopy.config['data_dir'] = '/data/project/cartopy/'`
+The `cartopy` module will then try to find the requested resource online.
+Be advised that this request might fail too if the online resources are not available at that moment.

 ## Do I have the latest version of .... ?
 <a href="../img/launch.png" target=_blank>
 <img style="float: right; padding: 5px" src="../img/launch.png" width="200" align="right"/></a>